dotm/programming_magic_book/chapter1.md

 The way you create any of these things is by typing.
 You type 42 and then you type Enter, and boom, you just create the Number 42.
 You type ‘True’ and then you type Enter, and boom, you just create the Boolean True.

 This is all quite interesting.
 But you see a problem.
 When you create something inside a bubble, it exists only for a moment.
 In the blink of an eye, that thing you just create disappears back into nothingness.
-Fortunately you have two basic spell to solve this problem: variable declaration and assignment.
+Fortunately you have two basic spells to solve this problem: variable declaration and assignment.

 ---
 Spells learned: